 In the case of a medical emergency, an ambulance is called for and parents contacted.
-Any child's care plan will detail what should happen in an emergency and other pupils will know in general terms, such as informing a teacher immediately if they think help is needed.
+Any child's care plan will detail what should happen in an emergency and this will be followed by all staff.
+A 'helping hand' mat be sent to another class by a child to indicate support is needed immediately.